daHatta/fem-manage-landing-page/README.md

 ### What I learned

-This was the biggest challenge for now which I solved by using next.js and tailwind css.
+For now this was the biggest challenge for me, where I used next.js and tailwind css to solve it.

-I also used plain CSS in several occasions.
+Beside tailwind css I also used plain CSS at several occasions.

 In order to prevent doubling code, I used grid with named areas for the footer: